 Introduction

-Apache Cassandra is a popular, open-source NoSQL database software.
-It provides high availability while handling a large amount of data.
-Regular relational databases cannot handle linear scaling, seamless data distribution, and other big data requirements as efficient as Cassandra.
+Regular relational databases cannot handle linear scaling, seamless data distribution, and other big data requirements as efficiently as Cassandra.

 Prerequisites

-• A user with sudo or root
+- A user account with root access.

-STEP 1: Install Packages Necessary for Apache Cassandra
+Step 1: Install Dependencies for Apache Cassandra

-If you already have these packages installed, you can skip to STEP 2 of the guide.
+If you already have these packages installed, you can skip to Step 2 of the guide.

 Install Java OpenJDK